nicepkg/aide/website/en/guide/features/copy-as-prompt.md

 **Usage:**

 - Select files or folders in the explorer.
+(Multi-select: hold `Ctrl` or `Cmd` and click on files or folders)
 - Right-click and select `✨ Aide: Copy as AI Prompt`.

 <Video src="/videos/aide-copy-as-prompt.mp4"/>